The best garden rake 2021: maintain your plot with these essentials

 Reasons to avoid

-Some 14 pointed and sharp tines make this rake suitable for working on harder soils.
-There’s a distance of 2.5cm between them to stop stones slipping through.
+The 14 sharp, pointed tines on the head make this rake perfectly suited for working on harder soils.
+The prongs have a gap of 2.5cm between each one to stop stones slipping through.

-The aluminium handle keeps the weight of this model down, and the grip is comfortable.
-The handle’s length is designed to protect your back.
+The lightweight aluminium handle keeps the weight of this model down, and the grip is super comfortable.
+In addition, the length of the handle (157cm) is designed to protect your back.

-With hardened steel tines you should be calling on this design to prepare beds and borders for years to come.
+With hardened steel tines, you'll easily be calling on this design to help you prepare beds and borders for years to come.

 How to choose the best garden rake